Web Content Display (Global)

 I left school without completing my SACE.
 I have done some VET training since then; can I use this for my SACE?

-If you can present verifiable evidence of the results and that the results contribute to a VET qualification, you can have this VET added to your SACE results.
-If this then completes your SACE requirements, you can then achieve your SACE Certification.
-Please contact SACE.StudentsOnlineSupport@sa.gov.au or +61 8 8372 7412.
+If you can present verifiable evidence of the results that contribute to a VET qualification or skill set, this VET can be added to your SACE results.
+If this then completes your SACE requirements, you can then achieve your SACE certification.
+Please contact askSACE@sa.gov.au or (08) 8115 4712.

 I completed my SACE in previous years, but did not get an ATAR calculated.
 I have since completed a Certificate III qualification; can this be included in an ATAR calculation?

-If you have completed a Certificate III qualification since finishing school, and you have not already had an ATAR calculated, you may be eligible to have an ATAR calculated.
-For more details, please contact SACE.StudentsOnlineSupport@sa.gov.au or +61 8 8372 7412.
+If you have completed a Certificate III qualification since finishing school, and you have not already had an ATAR calculated, you may be eligible.
+For more details, please contact the South Australian Tertiary Admissions Centre (SATAC).